Aschwins/aschwins.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I’ve always had a passion for problem-solving and strategy.
-I studied Mathematics in Leiden, which laid the foundation for my analytical thinking and shaped the way I approach challenges.
-During my studies, I spent four years in door-to-door sales, where I developed resilience, communication skills, and a deep understanding of people.
+I’ve always enjoyed solving problems and thinking strategically.
+I studied Mathematics in Leiden, which built my analytical skills and shaped how I approach challenges.
+During my studies, I worked for four years in door-to-door sales, where I learned resilience, communication, and how to understand people.
 This experience taught me the value of persistence and adaptability.

-For the past seven years, I’ve been working in data, focusing on turning complex information into actionable insights.
-Currently, I’m part of a team at dsm-firmenich, where I specialize in experiment planning optimization within self-driving labs.
-My role allows me to combine cutting-edge technology with data-driven strategies to push innovation forward.
+For the past seven years, I’ve been working with data, focused on turning complex information into useful insights.
+I’m currently part of a team at dsm-firmenich, where I work on optimizing experiment planning in self-driving labs, combining technology and data science to support innovation.

-Outside of work, I have a variety of hobbies that keep me engaged and curious.
-I love playing chess, strumming the guitar, performing improv, and hitting the tennis court whenever I can.
-These activities help me stay creative and sharp, both in my personal and professional life.
+Outside of work, I stay active and curious through hobbies like chess, guitar, improv, and tennis.
+These activities keep me creative and sharp in both my personal and professional life.